GekidoLukas/weaponleveling/README.md

 How the mod works
 Every level up will increase the weapon's overall damage by 0.1 Attack Damage.
 Killing different mobs will give you weapon XP(Default: Animals=2; Monsters=10; Mini Bosses=50; Boss=100).
 Hitting Entities will also give you 1 XP point occasionally (Default: 20% Chance).
 Many of the Values can be adjusted via the mod's config.

-IMPORTANT NOTE:
-The Mod is currently in Development and will allow further customization via configs and datapacks.
-The wither is currently considered a Mini Boss as a placeholder.
-This will later be changed to be a list.